-Who's paying for Dems to show up at town halls?
+Are Dems being paid to show up at town halls?

 A broad coalition of groups including Organizing For Action, the SEIU, MoveOn.org and the Center for American Progress have been working to help with grassroots organizing around GOP town halls.

-Organizing for Action, the group formed from former President Barack Obama's campaign organization, has 14 professional organizing professionals, for example, who are involved in teaching local activists skills to effectively vocalize opposition to the GOP's top agenda items -- particularly the repeal of Obamacare.
+Organizing for Action, the group formed from former President Barack Obama's campaign organization, has 14 professional organizers, for example, who are involved in teaching local activists skills to effectively vocalize opposition to the GOP's top agenda items -- particularly the repeal of Obamacare.

 OFA has held six webinars and training calls so far -- with more than 25,000 registered participants.
 One call was for Indivisible members.
 OFA volunteers have also attended several recent Republican town halls.